Betreuungsrechtsreform 2023: Wissenswertes aus notarieller Sicht

 • Your business’s assets and liabilities are not separate from your personal assets and liabilities

-DBA vs. sole proprietorship
+DBA and sole proprietorship

 A sole proprietorship is type of business structure.
 Your choice of business structure affects how you pay taxes, your business formation requirements, and your personal liability.